sisihagen/website/content/en/blog/2019/11/the-joke-with-the-basic-pension.md

 title: "The joke with the basic pension"
 date: 2019-11-23
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "The basic pension, the joke of jokes.
 While the military is inflated, the police are becoming more Secret Service, robbing the economy, celebrating some while others are trolling around."
-draft: false
 lang: en
 cover: "society"
 ---